ropg/zfht/README.md

 DNSSEC allows your computer to know that the answer from a DNS server actually came from a computer authorized to tell you the IP number for that specific domain name.
 But odds are that other than PayPal and your bank, no services you connect to regularly use it.
 Your domain registrar probably supports you providing them with a public key hash so you can use the corresponding secret key to sign your DNS responses.
 Wouldn't it be nice to enable DNSSEC for your domains too?

 Sure, you can figure out the command line options for generating Key Signing Keys and Zone Signing Keys, using the proper algorithms to not have way-too-long keys and signatures for these small DNS UDP packets.
 But it's arcane and you can spend an entire evening figuring things out.
-The default naming of the key files makes it, IMHO, needlessly hard to automate things or understand what is where.
+And then there's having to figure out in advance when keys expire, when new keys will come in, all way too complex and you'll end up swimming in numbered key files before you know it.
 It's almost as if the current tools were designed to make sure almost nobody uses DNSSEC.

 ## Introducing `zfht`, the Zone File Helper Tool